haitaoliuch/OfflineLearning/README.md

-# OfflineLearning
+# Offline Sequential Learning via Simulation
-These codes are used in the paper "offline sequential learning via simulation".
+This repository contains the source codes used in the paper: "offline sequential learning via simulation", submitted to IISE Transactions.